Skip to main content

 2. To copy a Learning Module or folder click the + sign in the appropriate part of your module, then select Copy Content from the menu options.

-In some cases, you may want to copy individual items into a folder or Learning Module.
-You can do this by clicking Learning Module or folder first, to open it, then select copy content inside the Learning Module/folder.
-A scenario where this is appropriate is when copying individual items from within the Assessment and Feedback folder.
+This is an appropriate scenario when copying individual items from within the Assessment and Feedback folder.
 As advised in the top tips section it is recommended that you don’t copy the Assessment and Feedback folder.

 3. The Copy Content panel will open, and you will see a list of the modules and organisations you have editing rights on.
 Use the search to locate the relevant module, then click on the module name you want to copy from.